FranciscoAliaga/Cpp-Simulated-Annealing-Expected-value-problems/README.md

 TODO.

 For now, check the file `Rn_problem_template.cpp` and figure it out.
-Essentially, you need to create a derived class for the problem and the solver.
+Essentially, you need to create a derived class for the problem and the solver, and after that you can run it and retrieve your results.

 ## Theory